MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/forms-troubleshooting-guide.md

 ### Disable web resource controls

-To disable web resource controls on a form, use the following method:
+To disable web resource controls on a form, use the following:

 **&flags=DisableWebResourceControls=true** : Disables all the web resource controls.

-Here is a screenshot of what it will look like in your application.
+Here is the screenshot of what it looks like in your application.

 > [!div class="mx-imgBorder"]
 > ![Disable web resource](media/disable-web-resource-control.png "Disable web resource")

 ### Disable controls on a form

-To disable controls on a form, use the following method:
+To disable controls on a form, use the following:

 **&flags=DisableFormControl=true**: Disables all the controls on a form.